mario-digital/Saga_FE_CoinGecko/README.md

 2. **SWR Hooks**: Manage caching, revalidation, and request deduplication
 3. **Custom Hooks**: Transform API responses and handle business logic
 4. **Components**: Render UI based on hook state

+## Design Decisions & Challenges

+- **SWR vs React Query** – Chose SWR for its smaller API surface, built-in stale-while-revalidate semantics, and low bundle cost.
+React Query's richer feature set wasn't necessary for this small SPA.
+- **Static Export + CSR** – Used `output: 'export'` to meet the requirement for a static-deployable SPA.
+All data is fetched client-side to ensure fresh market data without rebuilding.
+- **CORS Handling** – Direct CoinGecko calls are possible in Spec Mode using their public/demo endpoints.
+In Production Mode, API routes with caching mitigate CORS and rate limits.
+- **Rate Limit Strategy** – Implemented exponential backoff and retry-after handling to avoid 429 errors, with a visual retry indicator in the UI.
+- **Performance** – Virtual scrolling for large lists, dynamic imports for heavy charts, and preconnect/dns-prefetch to API endpoints.
+- **Error States** – Dedicated components for loading, empty, and error cases.
+Errors include retry actions for better UX.
+- **Trade-offs** – Production Mode improves reliability and performance but violates the "no API routes" requirement, hence it's on a separate branch.

 ### State Management